Kiffhost/exalted-scripture-understanding/Rules Reference/Disease.md

 tags:
   - source/solar-book
 ---
-# TLDR
 When a character is first exposed to a vector of disease, they roll ([[Stamina]] + [[Resistance]]) against that disease’s [[#virulence]].
 On a successful roll, they avoid succumbing to the sickness.
 On a failed roll, they contract the disease at the level of a [[#minor symptom]].

 After each [[#interval]] of the disease has passed, the character makes another ([[Stamina]] + [[Resistance]]) roll, this time against the disease’s [[#morbidity]].
 On a failed roll, the symptoms [[#Progression|intensify]] by one step; on a success, they grow one step less intense (or are overcome entirely, if they were already at the minor symptom level).
-# Full text
+# Disease
-In a world of capricious gods, restless dead, and nameless horrors baying at the edges of Creation, [[common disease]] still numbers among the greatest enemies of mankind. [[Cholera]] breeds in unclean water; lepers wrap their misshapen bodies in rags as their living flesh rots; plagues wipe entire villages out of existence.
+In a world of capricious gods, restless dead, and nameless horrors baying at the edges of Creation, common disease still numbers among the greatest enemies of mankind. [[Cholera]] breeds in unclean water; lepers wrap their misshapen bodies in rags as their living flesh rots; plagues wipe entire villages out of existence.
 The gift of Exaltation makes the Chosen immune to the worst perils of disease—they suffer no risk of death from any sickness, save perhaps from extremely potent magical diseases.

 However, this does not mean they have nothing to fear.
 In Exalted, a disease is treated as a debilitating status effect that progresses in severity over time.
 Each disease has three main statistics: [[#Virulence]], [[#Morbidity]], and [[#Interval]].
 ### Virulence